asouza/vaas/README.md

 	}

-Configure the desired for providers, in this case, JAASProvider.
+Configure the desired providers, in this case, JAASProvider.
 	public class VaasConfiguration implements ProviderConfiguration{

 		@Override